KL-UCB-switch: optimal regret bounds for stochastic bandits from both a distribution-dependent and a distribution-free viewpoints: Introduction, Brief Literature Review, and Main Achievements

+\paragraph{Optimal finite-time distribution-free regret upper bounds.} Classical UCB strategies enjoy finite-time distribution-free regret upper bounds of order $\sqrt{KT \ln T}$ (folklore knowledge) while strategies based on exponential weights have such bounds of order $\sqrt{KT \ln K}$, actually holding in the more challenging setting of adversarial rewards (\citealp{AuCBFrSc02}).
+A modification of UCB named MOSS was proposed by~\citet{audibert_minimax_2009} and enjoys an optimal finite-time distribution-free regret upper bound of order $\sqrt{KT}$.

+\paragraph{Optimal finite-time distribution-dependent regret upper bounds.} The path towards such optimal bounds was longer; optimality refers to matching the lower bound~\eqref{eq:distrdep-LB-reminder1}.

+The pioneering work of Lai (and Robbins---see \citealp{LaRo85} and \citealp{Lai87}) revolved around the derivation of asymptotic expansions of Gittins' Bayesian-optimal strategy.
+These expansions for one-parameter exponential families of reward distributions suggested the introduction of upper-confidence bounds policies involving Kullback-Leibler divergence in~\citet{Lai87}.
+An optimal but (very) asymptotic distribution-dependent regret bound is proved therein, and the MOSS-flavor of the confidence intervals used there could already have led to $\sqrt{KT\log K}$ minimax bounds.
+These strategies and asymptotic results were later extended by \citet{burnetas1996optimal} to more general families of distributions.

+\citet{auer_finite-time_2002} then took a different angle and exhibited an elegant, elementary, finite-time and non-parametric analysis of the UCB algorithm, at the price of a sub-optimal distribution-dependent factor in the regret upper bounds (depending on the expectation gaps between distributions).
+In simple settings (for example, for binary rewards or more generally, for one-dimensional exponential families), finite-time \emph{and} optimal distribution-dependent regret upper bounds were proved by \citet{MaiMunSto2011KL} and \citet{garivier_kl-ucb_2011}, based on specific versions of the KL-UCB algorithm recalled in Section~\ref{sec:descralgo}.
+Later on, \citet{bayesUCB} with the BayesUCB algorithm or \citet{TS13} with Thompson sampling obtained similar results.

-Initiated by Honda and Takemura for the IMED algorithm (see~\citealp{honda_non-asymptotic_2015} and references to earlier works of the authors therein) and followed by \cite{cappe_kullbackleibler_2013} for the KL-UCB algorithm, the use of the \emph{empirical likelihood method} for the construction of the upper confidence bounds was proved to be optimal as far as distribution-dependent bounds are concerned.
-The analysis for IMED was led for all (semi-)bounded distributions, while the analysis for KL-UCB was only successfully achieved in some classes of distributions (e.g., bounded distributions with finite supports).
-A contribution in passing of the present article is to also provide optimal distribution-dependent bounds for KL-UCB for families of bounded distributions.
+The results of most interest for the present article (i.e., finite-time, optimal and non-parametric distribution-dependent regret bounds) were initiated by Honda and Takemura with an algorithm called IMED (see~\citealp{honda_non-asymptotic_2015} and references to earlier works of the authors therein) and followed by \citet{cappe_kullbackleibler_2013} for the KL-UCB algorithm.
+The analysis for IMED was provided for all (semi-)bounded distributions, while the analysis for KL-UCB was restricted to some classes of distributions (e.g., bounded distributions with finite supports).
+However, the regret bounds for IMED are still somewhat asymptotic and not fully in closed form.

+In this respect, a \emph{contribution in passing} of the present article is to finally provide finite-time, optimal and non-parametric distribution-dependent regret bounds for the KL-UCB algorithm.

+\paragraph{Enjoying simultaneously distribution-dependent and distribution-free regret bounds.} As indicated above, it is a folklore knowledge that classical UCB strategies (e.g., the UCB1 strategy by~\citealp{auer_finite-time_2002}) enjoy finite-time distribution-free regret upper bounds of order $\sqrt{KT \ln T}$; these bounds are actually consequences of distribution-dependent regret bounds of the form: for all sub-optimal arms $a$, for all $T \geq 1$,